FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/monsters.md

 * ![](/images/opfor.png) When squad member dies while not being in combat others go into the hunt state searching the area for the attacker.
 * When squad leader dies the new one is selected to prevent squad dissolving upon leader's death.
 * Monsters now properly switch to the combat state when they get enemy info from other squad member.
+* Monster now properly vacates its squad slot if the monster has been removed from the game via trigger.

 ## Following monsters features